weerawut-aun/git-demo/README.md

 # git-demo
 git-demo

-This line from removete repository.
+This line from remove repository